kaylan21k/South-African-Bank-Coin-Recognition-Project/README.md

 ![image](https://github.com/user-attachments/assets/054b5d0d-a093-4de3-84c6-aab81090de3f)

 ### Wi-Fi Option (DROIDCAM)
-- Download DROIDCAM from https://www.dev47apps.com/ for your PC
 - Install DROIDCAM Webcam (Classic) on your mobile device
 - Open the app on your mobile device and note the WiFi IP
 - Select "Wi-Fi" in the application, enter the IP, and click "Connect"